Beiersdorf hikes sales, profit margin targets for 2013

 It confirmed the EBIT margin in its main Consumer Business segment would be above 12 percent this year, and said the adhesives division, Tesa, would now reach a margin of 16 percent, up from a previous 14 pct.

-Under Chief Executive Stefan Heidenreich, Beiersdorf has been cutting unprofitable ranges and focusing on bringing out new products, like an in-shower moisturizer and a new anti-ageing range.
+Under Chief Executive Stefan Heidenreich, Beiersdorf has been cutting unprofitable ranges and focusing on bringing out new products, like an in-shower moisturiser and a new anti-ageing range.